 It is important to avoid discrimination during the recruitment process.
 This not only is a legal requirement, but also gives you the best chance of getting the right person for the job.

-Note that businesses in Northern Ireland with more than ten employees (working 16 or more hours per week) must conduct monitoring during recruitment.
-Download step by step guidance to fair employment monitoring from the Equality Commission website (PDF, 410K).
+Note that businesses in Northern Ireland with more than ten employees (working 16 or more hours per week) must register with the Equality Commission and thereafter conduct monitoring of the community background of their job applicants during recruitment.
+Download an Equality Commission step by step guide to fair employment monitoring (PDF, 410K).